vsanin42/minishell/README.md

 - major free function + error handling at all times
 - handle heredoc <<
 - set error codes properly
-- add WR end of the pipe and RD end of the pipe as file descriptors when we encounter a pipe
+- add WR end of the pipe and RD end of the pipe as file descriptors when we encounter a pipe --> probably in parser_redir.c find_redirs function or maybe in new_cmd function or in parser function
+- now it is possible to get an empty argument in the cmd->args when env cannot be expanded to anything, if we pass this empty argument to an executable, it will not run - we have to go over the args list and remove empty/NULL arguments
+- how to handle unclosed brackets or unclosed quotes and pipe at the end of input - HEREDOC ???

 # general notes